SuperOfficeDocs/superoffice-docs/user-guide/en/chat/screen/index.md

 The **Chat** screen consists of the following tabs:

-* **Dashboard**: This tab displays statistics for all or selected chat channels.
+* **Dashboard**: Displays statistics for all or selected chat channels.
 Incoming chats and ongoing chat sessions are listed here.
-* **Chats**: This is where the agent chats with customers.
+* **Chats**: Where the agent chats with customers.

 ## The Dashboard tab